 “But Abraham never doubted or questioned God's promise. . .”

-You are allowed to question what your wife, husband, children, parents, best friend, employer or even your pastors says. . .but don’t’doubt or question the promises of God.
-Never give up hope in His Word.
+You might want to question what your wife, husband, children, parents, best friend, employer or even what your pastors says. . .but you choose to NEVER doubt or question the promises of God.

-One of the enemy’s greatest weapons in discouraging your faith is doubt.
+One of the enemy’s greatest weapons for discouraging your faith is doubt.